Redbirds and Bisons Postponed Due to Weather

 Memphis Redbirds News Release

-MEMPHIS, Tenn. - Tonight's Memphis Redbirds game against the Buffalo Bisons (Triple-A, Toronto Blue Jays) has been postponed due to weather.
+MEMPHIS, Tenn. - Today's Memphis Redbirds game against the Buffalo Bisons (Triple-A, Toronto Blue Jays) has been postponed due to weather.

-The game will be made up as part of a single-admission doubleheader on Friday, April 4 with first pitch of game one scheduled for 4:30 p.m.
+The game is scheduled to be made up as part of a single-admission doubleheader on Sunday, April 6 with first pitch of game one scheduled for 1:05 p.m.
 CDT.
-The gates to AutoZone Park are scheduled to open at 4:15 p.m.
-CDT.
+The gates to AutoZone Park are scheduled to open at noon.

 For more information on the Redbirds 2025 season visit www.memphisredbirds.com.
 Additional information about ticket on-sales, promotions, theme nights, and giveaways will be available throughout the season.